Dinner Set Gang: The detectives

 Bill Adams and Jim Hirsch were two of the detectives assigned in later years to the Dinner Set Gang's case.
 After working on the case for 20 years, they were able to help track down and identify the pair once the thefts began again.
 "The Dinner Set Gang" was caught on January 21, 1992 in Westport, Connecticut.

 When Salerno entered the house's second story, Latella remembers seeing the woman in the house look up, at which point he knew that she had heard them.
 Dominick whistled to Pete, who was already on his way out without taking anything.
 The police surrounded the house and waited.
 When they couldn't find them, they set dogs out on their trail.
 Latella and Salerno were both arrested and linked to a series of the other burglaries.

-Currently
+Recent years

 Peter Salerno was released from prison in December 2008, and is back with his wife Gloria in Florida.

 Dominick Latella also lives in Florida; he is still on parole.

 A sociology textbook that included Pete Salerno among others, and focused on burglars and organized crime (The Criminal Elite by Howard Abadinsky) was published by Greenwood in 1983.

 A film project is currently in the works through producer Dick Atkins (A-Films) who controls the life story rights.